-Zoning Code Section 33.700.080 states that Land Use Review applications are reviewed under the regulations in effect at the time the application was submitted, provided that the application is complete at the time of submittal or complete within 180 days.
+Zoning Code Section 33.700.080 states that Land Use Review applications are reviewed under the regulations in effect at the time the application was submitted, provided that the application is complete at the time of submittal, or complete within 180 days.
 Therefore this application was reviewed against the Zoning Code in effect on January 7, 2015.

 ORS 227.178 states the City must issue a final decision on Land Use Review applications within 120-days of the application being deemed complete.
 The 120-day review period may be waived or extended at the request of the applicant.
-While the applicant did not waive the 120-day review period within 21 days of the application submittal date, the applicant did waive the 120-day review period, as stated with Exhibit A-2.
+In this case, the applicant requested that the 120-day review period be extended Exhibit A.2 and A.3.
+The 120 days expire on: October 28, 2015.

 Some of the information contained in this report was provided by the applicant.
 As required by Section 33.800.060 of the Portland Zoning Code, the burden of proof is on the applicant to show that the approval criteria are met.
-The Bureau of Development Services has independently reviewed the information submitted by the applicant and has included this information only where the Bureau of Development Services has determined the information satisfactorily demonstrates compliance with the applicable approval criteria.
-This report is the recommendation of the Bureau of Development Services with input from other City and public agencies.
+This report is the final decision of the Design Commission with input from other City and public agencies.